 The soccer tradition at Brigham Young University is one filled with great success and constant improvement.
 From the time soccer was given club status in the 1980’s to its present day, the soccer program has moved forward finding success in competition, player development, and community service.
-Brigham Young University has dominated the Collegiate Club Soccer Championships for the past decade, having won National Championships in 1993, 1995, 1996, 1997, 1998, 1999, and 2001 including an unprecedented run of 30 straight victories at the Club National Championships.
+Brigham Young University has dominated the Collegiate Club Soccer Championships for the past decade, having won National Championships in 1993, 1995, 1996, 1997, 1998, 1999, 2001, and most recently, 2017.
+During this time, the Cougs had an unprecedented run of 30 straight victories at the Club National Championships.
 This dominance has led to the program seeking higher quality competition in order to create a challenging environment where players can develop.

 Because of this desire to compete against the best players and teams possible, in the year 2001, Brigham Young University participated in its first international tour.
 The team traveled for 10 days throughout Europe, playing 6 games in Spain and Holland.
 They compiled a 4-1-1 record, playing games in Spain against Vallecas, Rayo Vallecano reserves, and FC Barcelona reserves, and playing games in Holland against FC Sittard and Minor Nuth.
 In 2002, they spent 6 days in Pachuca and Mexico City playing 4 games against the various reserve teams of Pachuca and Cruz Azul, compiling a 2-2 record.
 This is the future of Brigham Young University Soccer, traveling internationally while playing the best competition available.